AlessandroMinali/quantum_ruby/README.md

 #### Advanced Gate Usage

 #### 1. Making your own gates
-This can be done simply like a normal Ruby Matrix:
+This can be done simply like creating a ruby `Matrix`:
 ```ruby
 x = Matrix[[0, 1], [1, 0]]
 y = Gate[[0, 1], [1, 0]]